QubesOS/qubes-doc/developer/services/qrexec-internals.md

 `qrexec-daemon domain-id domain-name [default user]`

-* `domain-id`: Numeric Qubes ID assigned to the associated domain.
+* `domain-id`: Numeric PedOS ID assigned to the associated domain.
 * `domain-name`: Associated domain name.
 * `default user`: Optional.
 If passed, `qrexec-daemon` uses this user as default for all execution requests that don't specify one.